Home » FAQ & Resources

 General Questions

 West Branch Capital is a fee-only adviser.
-We do not sell any products or earn commissions, and we have a fiduciary responsibility to work in the best interests of the clients.
-For more information about our fee structure, you may review our brochure.
+We do not sell any products or earn commissions, and we have a fiduciary responsibility to work in the best interests of our clients.
+Fee-Only is the most objective and transparent model of compensation.
+Fee-Only advisers are compensated directly by clients to advise, implement, and manage assets, never accepting commissions and always disclosing potential conflicts of interest.

 If you would like to hear more about our services, contact us to schedule an introductory meeting.
 We do not charge for this meeting and it’s a perfect time for you to ask questions and see if we are a good fit for you, as you navigate your financial future.